RhythrosaLabs/visual_sonic_pi/README.md

+Algorithmically compose audiovisual performances.

-There are two ways to use this
+There are currently two ways to get going:

 Method 1: